aws-samples/aws-serverless-for-machine-learning-inference/README.md

 ## Cleaning up

-Navigate to the project directory from the terminal window and run the following command to destroy all resources and avoid incurring future charges.<br />
+Navigate to the `/app` directory from the terminal window and run the following command to destroy all resources and avoid incurring future charges.<br />
 `cdk destroy -f`

 ## Security